travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Multiple database systems

-If your project's tests need to run multiple times using different databases, this can be configured on Travis CI in several ways.
+If your project's tests need to run multiple times using different databases, this can be configured on Travis CI using a technique with env variables.
+The technique  is just a convention and requires a `before_script` or `before_install` lines to work.

-#### Using ENV variables
+#### Using ENV variables and before_script steps

 Now you use the "DB" environment variable to specify the name of the database configuration you want to use.
 Locally, you would run this as:

     $ DB=postgres [commands to run your tests]

-On Travis CI you want to test against all 3 databases all the time, and for that you can use the "env" option:
+On Travis CI you want to create a matrix of 3 builds each having the `DB` variable exported with a different value, and for that you can use the "env" option:

     # .travis.yml
     env: